 Starting a small business allows you to follow your passion.
 We humans always have an activity that we are passionate about throughout our lives.
 However, due to the need to earn money and start a family, we get burdened by responsibilities that make us forget our passion and go on with our daily, dull, 9 to 5 jobs.

 However, starting a business or doing part-time work from home removes all that since you can now turn your passion into a business.
 Want to sell handmade designer vases and other similar objects?
 You can now do so by starting your own business from your home.

 While you may get a fixed salary every month if you work in an office, there exists a high possibility that you can lose your job anytime.
 If that ends up being the case, you are jobless for some time and need to start frantically looking for jobs to pay your bills.

-However, if you have your own small business, you can say goodbye to those worries.
-Having a running business ensures that there is flown of cash towards you at all times.
+However, if you have your own small business, then you can apply for short term finance loans as they provide direct lenders with financial solutions for your small business.
+Having a running business ensures that there is a flow of cash toward you at all times.
 Eleven if you earn less than what you did with your job, you at least have job security since you are both the employee and the employer.